jotaajunior/codv/README.md

 Generates a random hexadecimal code.

-For hexadecimal codes, the check digits are still generated with modulo 11 algorithm, so check digits will be decimal.
+The check digits of a hexadecimal code are still decimal values, as they are also generated with the same modulo 11 algorithm as the decimal codes.

 ```ts
 import { generateHexCode } from 'codv'